ICC acquits DR Congo's Bemba on appeal - Journal du Cameroun

 Bemba nevertheless remains behind bars in a separate case in which he was sentenced to one year in jail for bribing witnesses and fined 300,000 euros ($350,000) during his main war crimes trial.

-Bemba lost an appeal against that sentence, but the ICC still has to decide whether a new jail term will be imposed.
+Bemba lost an appeal against that sentence, but the ICC still has to decide on a new jail sentence.

-Judges are to decide “shortly whether Mr Bemba’s continued detention is warranted,” Van den Wyngaert said.
+Judges will now meet Tuesday to discuss Bemba’s continued detention, the ICC announced, saying “a decision will be made in due course.”

+Haynes said his client’s continued incarceration was “unacceptable, immoral and may even be illegal.”

 Bemba had unsuccessfully opposed President Joseph Kabila in elections in 2006.
 After his militia clashed violently with government forces in 2007, he was forced out of the DRC but retains a groundswell of support.